xebialabs/xl-docker-images/documentation/docs/manual/environment-variables.md

 - default value: "false"

 ##### `XL_NODE_NAME`
+- This is to specify the node name.
+- possible values:"user-string-value"
+- default value: The IP address or the hostname of the container.

 ##### `XL_CLUSTER_MODE`
 - This is to specify if the HA setup is needed and to specify the HA mode.